jasmineztruong8/efficient-codegen/README.md

 **Approach:**
 1. Curate a clean subset of the [EffiCoder dataset](https://arxiv.org/abs/2410.10209)
-2. Generate multiple candidate solutions per problem using an SLM
+2. Generate multiple candidate solutions per problem using the base SLM
 3. Select the fastest correct candidate per problem to build a runtime-aware fine-tuning dataset
 4. Fine-tune with qLoRA and compare against a control SFT and base SLM
+5. Profile GPU performance and benchmark serving throughput (HuggingFace vs vLLM)

 ---